While most people are familiar with retirement saving tools like a 401(k) or 403(b), fewer people are familiar with the 457(b) plan.

 - Money is subject to your employer’s creditors; it is not held in a trust.

 When you have other savings accounts, it can be difficult to make them work together and not against each other.
-The first step to coordinating your savings accounts is to understand which type of 457(b) plan you have, governmental or non-governmental, and weigh the pros and cons of each.
+The first step to coordinating your savings accounts is to understand which type of 457(b) plan you have, governmental or non-governmental, and weigh the pros and cons of each savings account.

-These types of accounts include, but are not limited to:
+These types of other accounts include, but are not limited to:

 Pro-Tip: You can max out a 401(k)/403(b) AND your 457(b) in a given year.
 This is an amazing feature to take advantage of if you have the opportunity.
 With a governmental 403(b), you essentially have an additional “403(b)” now.